Price Thresholds: Why the Demand Curve Has Cliffs at $4.99 → $5.00

 Where T(P) is the threshold factor:

-T(P) = 1.0 (no threshold effect)
+- T(P) = 1.0 when there is no threshold effect

-T(P) = 1 + bonus (if P sits just below a threshold: e.g., $4.99)
+- T(P) = 1 + bonus when P sits just below a threshold (e.g., $4.99)

-T(P) = 1 - penalty (if P sits just above a threshold: e.g., $5.00)
+- T(P) = 1 - penalty when P sits just above a threshold (e.g., $5.00)

-- Crossing $X.00 upward: -3% to -8% additional volume loss beyond what elasticity predicts
+| Crossing $X.00 upward | -3% to -8% additional volume loss |

-- Sitting at $X.99: +2% to +5% volume bonus relative to smooth curve prediction
+| Sitting at $X.99 | +2% to +5% volume bonus |

-- Crossing "2x private label price": -5% to -12% additional volume loss
+| Crossing "2x private label price" | -5% to -12% additional volume loss |

-The $4.99 Barrier -- Biscuit Pricing
+The $4.99 Barrier, Biscuit Pricing

-Option A: Increase to $4.99 (+2.0%)
+Option A: increase to $4.99 (+2.0%)

 - Stays below the $5.00 threshold